-Irina Carlota "Lotti" Silber, an associate professor of anthropology at the Powell School, has won the Mariposa prize for best first book (nonfiction) for Everyday Revolutionaries: Gender, Violence, and Disillusionment in Postwar El Salvador.
+Irina Carlota "Lotti" Silber, known as Lotti, an associate professor of anthropology in the Colin L. Powell School, has won the Mariposa Award for Best First Book (nonfiction) for Everyday Revolutionaries: Gender, Violence, and Disillusionment in Postwar El Salvador.
 The Mariposa Award, presented by the International Latino Book Awards, is given annually to best books written by Latina and Latino authors.
-The awards, presented in New York City on May 30 at the Instituto Cervantes, are the largest in the U.S. celebrating the achievements of Latino literature.
+The awards, presented in New York City on May 30 at the Instituto Cervantes, are the largest in the United States celebrating achievements in Latino literature.

 When you started your research in the early 1990s, you were among the vanguard of young anthropologists studying the legacy of political violence.
 What led you to this research area?